-Typically, most of the reports in SSRS are executed on demand.
-It means, when a user requests a report – first the query in the Dataset will run and then the respective report will be displayed.
+Typically, most of the reports in SSRS executed on demand.
+It means, when a user requests a report – first, the query in the Dataset will run, and then the respective report will be displayed.
 This entire process within the Report manager is called the Processing Options.
-It might be an ideal approach for the small data sets.
-But what about the large Datasets, or long-running queries?.
+It might be an ideal approach for small data sets.
+But what about the large Datasets or long-running queries?.
 In this situation, you can use the Report Snapshot in SSRS.

-Snapshot in SSRS is a pre-executed report which contains the layout information, and the dataset that is used for the report.
+A snapshot in SSRS is a pre-executed report which contains the layout information and the Dataset that used for the report.
 You can use this snapshot option to store the report data based on the schedules.
-So that you can restrict the user from accessing the long-running queries.
+So, you can restrict the user from accessing the long-running queries.

-Before we start creating a Snapshot in SSRS, Let me open my Report Manager to show the existing reports in our server.
-For this demonstration we are going to use the previously created report called Insert Page Breaks in SSRS Report so please refer the same to understand the Report data.
+Before we start creating a Snapshot in SSRS, Let me open my Report Manager to show the existing reports on our server.
+For this SSRS Snapshot demonstration, we are going to use the previously created report called Insert Page Breaks in SSRS Report.
+So please refer to the same to understand the Report data.

 Let me show you the Report Preview.

 Create Report Snapshot in SSRS

-In order to create a report snapshot on Page break report, Click the down arrow beside the report to open the menu items.
+To create a SSRS report snapshot on Page break report, Click the down arrow beside the report to open the menu items.
 Please select the Manage option from the menu items.

-Once you select the Manage option, Report manager will navigate you to a new page with following tabs.
-You can use this page to manage the advanced setting of this report.
-Under the properties tab, it will show the Report Created user, created and modified dates, and the Report size.
+Once you select the Manage option, the Report manager navigates you to a new page with the following tabs.
+Use this page to manage the advanced setting of this report.
+Under the properties tab, it shows the Report Created, user, created and modified dates, and the Report size.

 There are two types of snapshots in SQL reporting services:

-- Report Execution Snapshot: You can create this type of snapshot using the processing Options tab.
-This type of snapshot is useful to reduce the query processing time by allowing the query execution at a specified time (scheduled time).
+- Report Execution Snapshot: You can create this type of SSRS Snapshot using the processing Options tab.
+This type of Snapshot is useful to reduce the query processing time by allowing the query execution at a specified time (scheduled time).